 · Invest in wind and solar and support rural energy development.I want to bring grants to Northwest Indiana to help develop energy conversion, storage and micro grid projects for renewable energy, such as biofuel, wind and solar.

 Northwest Indiana has pristine dunes, lagoons and waterways, indigenous cactus, larskspur, and sandhill cranes.
 We have oak savannahs, marshes, and prairies.
 We can see the stars at night.
 We have the kind of biodiversity that most regions can’t even dream of.
+We must return protections stripped away in the Bureau of Land Management, US Fish and Wildlife Service, and the Department of Defense as well as the EPA since 2016, endangering the air we breathe and the fish we eat.

 For generations, steel has been a source of pride among people of NWI, and indeed, it’s the backbone of our current economy.
 That doesn’t mean we shouldn’t be vigilant- and brutally honest- about the pollution that comes with it.
 Indiana has been consistently ranked the 3rd worst state in the US in terms of the environment.
 Many people in our community suffer a disproportionate impact of pollution in the air, soil and water and don’t even know it.
 ArcelorMittal, in Burns Harbor, is the nation’s largest source of industrial lead pollution, churning more than twice as much of the brain-damaging metal into the air each year as all other factories in the region combined.
 They emit nearly 18,000 pounds of lead every year, along with staggering amounts of benzene, known to cause leukemia.